raaone7/address-poc/README.md

 userId-index
 Partition key - userId
 ```
+- Create a DYNAMODB table
+- run the CDK scripts to set up the infrastructure

 ### Local Testing
 - Create new file `.env` based on .env.sample and enter your AWS credentials